magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 1. **Events**—Content types handle the viewport events within their `widget.js` and `preview.ts` files.

-The following sections provide details for each of the files described in the previous diagrams.
+The following sections provide details about each of the files described in the previous diagrams.

 ## `page-builder.html`

-The `page-builder.html` template renders the `switcher.html` viewport template within the Page Builder header, as shown here:
+The `page-builder.html` template hosts the `switcher.html` template (`viewportTemplate`) in the Page Builder's header:

 ```html
 <!-- page-builder.html -->